-The Greek philosopher Aristotle was the first to state the Law of Non-Contradictions in a formula.
-Other people before him thought about logic but since he was the first formulate it, we refer to it as Aristotelian Logic.
+The Greek philosopher Aristotle invented it.
+Other people before him thought about logic, but he was the first to state the Law of Non-Contradictions in a formula.
+Today, we refer to this as Aristotelian Logic.
 This does not mean, however, that the Greeks invented logic.
 They merely formulated its laws in comprehendible terms.
 After all, people were capable of logic before the Greeks.